rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-Inherited mutability means that any field of a struct may be mutable, if the
+Structs have "inherited mutability", which means that any field of a struct
-struct is in a mutable slot (or a field of a struct in a mutable slot, and
+may be mutable, if the struct is in a mutable slot.
-so forth).

 With a value (say, `mypoint`) of such a type in a mutable location, you can do
 `mypoint.y += 1.0`.
 But in an immutable location, such an assignment to a